 Below are some of the reasons why NCache is an ideal Redis alternative for .NET applications.

 The first reason why NCache is a great Redis Alternative is because NCache is 100% native .NET / .NET Core.
 And fits nicely with your .NET application stack.
-That is why, it is the favorite in .NET developer community and a .NET market leader for the last 13 Years.
+That is why, it is the favorite in .NET developer community and a .NET market leader since 2005.

 As a result of this, NCache allows you to have .NET server-side code like Read-through/Write-through, Cache Loader, Custom Dependency, and Entry Processor.
 And hence is a perfect candidate as redis alternative for Windows/.NET/.NET Core applications.

 NCache supports the following platforms:

 Redis is developed in C++ on Linux.
 And, it is not officially supported on Windows.
 Below are the Redis platform support options:

 Second reason NCache is perfect candidate as Redis Alternative is because it offers Client Cache (Near Cache).
 Which is basically a local cache very close to your application (InProc/OutProc).
 And it keeps a subset of the cache either very close to your application (OutProc) or inside your application process (InProc) while keeping it synchronized with the entire cache cluster.